 Gaining citizenship in the UK is not easy when you don’t speak English as a first language.
-This article talks you through all the things you need to know in order to apply for UK citizenship.
+This page talks you through all the things you need to know in order to apply for UK citizenship.

 If you immigrate to the UK, you may eventually wish to become a fully-fledged citizen.
 To do this, you must follow the legal guidelines to make it official.
 Below, we explore the ways you can become a British citizenship legally and wholly.